MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 For more information about the dimensions and measurements visible through CQD for town halls, search for the word "events" in [Dimensions and measurements available in Call Quality Dashboard (CQD)](dimensions-and-measures-available-in-call-quality-dashboard.md).

 > [!NOTE]
-> The Microsoft first-party eCDN solution is the default and only option for Premium users.
+> The Microsoft first-party eCDN solution is the default and only option for Teams Premium users using town halls.

 ## Understand your policies